-Why the silly word, dude?
+What does sonderbodhi mean?
 And what’s with the circles?

-There’s a good chance you already know where I’m headed here.
+but there’s a good chance you already know where I’m headed here.

-Well, if you’ve read the About page for this blog, then you should know I am a sucker for neutrality.
+Well, if you’ve read the older About page for this blog, then you should know I am a sucker for neutrality.
 Genuine neutrality.
 So rather than choosing between two opposites (non-neutrality) or denying both them (passive neutrality), I lean towards merging them (active neutrality).
-This is my solution to the philosophical debate about whether are humans are guided by reason or emotion.
-It’s not one or the other, and it’s definitely not neither.
-It’s both.
-Call it “rational emotions” or “emotional rationality”, feel free to prioritize whichever one you want, you get what I mean when I say it’s equally both.
+And in a nutshell, that’s what sonderbodhi is.
+It is my solution to the ethical debate about whether humans are guided by reason or emotion.
+It’s not one or the other, it’s both-yet-neither.
+Call it “rational emotions” or “emotional rationality”.
+I just hope you get what I mean when I say it’s equally both.

-Sonder + Bodhi
+Sonder + Bodhi = Sonderbodhi

-Now that I’ve officially lost you with all of my philosophy, imagine that the binary conflict is not within one person (as it was for me).
-Imagine that the identity in question is not within one person but between two people.
+Now that I’ve officially lost you with all of my philosophy, imagine that the binary conflict is not just one person (as it was for me).
+Imagine that the identity in question is not within one person but rather between two people.
 More specifically, between two minds and two individual perspectives.
 That’s what bring us to the two components of this made up word.

 Sonder – noun – the realization that each random passerby is living a life as vivid and complex as your own—populated with their own ambitions, friends, routines, worries and inherited craziness— with elaborate passageways to thousands of other lives that you’ll never know existed, in which you might appear only once, as an extra sipping coffee in the background, as a blur of traffic passing on the highway, as a lighted window at dusk.
-(This is a minor edit from the original which was created by “the Dictionary of Obscure Sorrows” on tumblr, but feel free to watch THIS video to get a real feel for the word.)
+(This is a minor edit from the original, created by “the Dictionary of Obscure Sorrows” on tumblr, but feel free to watch THIS video to get a real feel for the word.)

 So essentially, try to put those two concepts together: